 Alexandros M. Goudas June 2020

-The murders of Ahmaud Arbery and George Floyd by police and the subsequent worldwide protests have spurred individuals, businesses, and organizations to reexamine their practices to ensure they are not engaging in or perpetuating overt or subtle racism, particularly against Black people who have long suffered under various iterations of systemic racism.
+The murders of Ahmaud Arbery, Breonna Taylor, and George Floyd and the subsequent worldwide Black Lives Matter protests have spurred individuals, businesses, and organizations to reexamine their practices to ensure they are not engaging in or perpetuating overt or subtle racism, particularly against Black people who have long suffered under various iterations of systemic racism.
 No person or organization has been exempt from scrutiny: comedians, food companies, sports industries, even entire states.
-Almost all publicly known people and businesses have come under increased pressure to apologize for past actions and correct current practices that reflect negative racial stereotypes and continue the systematic oppression of persons of color.
+Almost all publicly known individuals and businesses have come under increased pressure to apologize for past actions and correct current practices that reflect negative racial stereotypes and continue the systematic oppression of persons of color.

 Colleges and universities have largely been spared negative press during this period.
 Nevertheless, they are still responsible for continued reassessments to safeguard against racism, and this is a particularly suitable time to rethink current practices if they contribute to harming students of color.
 Even before the protests over racial injustice, however, postsecondary education has had a continual problem with the low enrollment, retention, and completion rates of students of color, especially African Americans.
 In fact, according to the U.S. Department of Education, in almost every postsecondary measure, Black students have performed lowest or second lowest out of all race categories (Hussar et al., 2020).
 With little success, institutions of higher education have been attempting to address these low numbers for years.